mjtamlyn/ayb-notes/8-mysql@twitter.md

 ### Why MySQL?

 Pretty fast, usually.
 Robust, replication usually works.
 It's easy to use and easy to run.
 Hiring is easier!

+### Why not?

+Really bad at ID generation at scale.
+Not so good at graphs.
+Replication sucks.
+Stability vs fancy new features?